ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 <scg src="../images/actions/action_argument.gwf"></scg>

 !!! note
-    If action already has an argument with specified role, then connection between action and existing argument will be removed and connection between action and new argument will be created.
+    If action already has an argument with specified role, then connection between action and existing argument will be removed and connection between action and new argument will be generated.

 ### **SetArguments**